I recently attended the LTUE Symposium in Provo, and one of my favorite panels was the one on getting your firearms right.

 Does genre matter?

-No. It doesn’t.
-Even in the gun-nut genre, if you are writing from Lizzie’s point of view, you have to stay in Lizzie’s head, or else you’re going to have a world populated by gun-Mary-Sue’s.
+No. Even in the gun-nut genre, if you are writing from Lizzie’s point of view, you have to stay in Lizzie’s head, or else you’re going to have a world populated by gun-Mary-Sue’s (stand-ins for the author; the technical term is authorial intrusion).
 All your characters will read the same.